marlon-net/cheat-sheets/cloud/what-is-cloud-computing.md

 	 - Cloud providers offer data protection services like data encryption and policy-based user management, making cloud security equivalent to conventional systems
 6. Data Analytics
 	 - Cloud computing technology generally includes analytics and reporting, which helps track usage
-	 - This feature allows you to indentify areas of improvement, meet your business goals, and increase organizational efficiency
+	 - This feature allows you to identify areas of improvement, meet your business goals, and increase organizational efficiency
 7. Collaboration
 	-  Cloud computing allows users from different geographic locations to work as a team and collaborate easily and effectively
 	- This speeds delivery of applications to market